Improving services working with LGBTQ+ communities

 Domestic and family violence services will continue to work with ACON to undertake policy and practice reviews, and build capacity through staff training.

-Over the next two years (July 2020-June 2022), ACON will provide specialist community engagement and research to build on successful existing community-based interventions in the LGBTQ+ community that align to the NSW Sexual Assault Strategy 2018-2021 and the NSW Domestic and Family Violence Blueprint for Reform 2016-2021.
+Over the next year (July 2021-June 2022), ACON will provide specialist community engagement and research to build on successful existing community-based interventions in the LGBTQ+ community that align to the NSW Sexual Assault Strategy 2018-2021 and the NSW Domestic and Family Violence Blueprint for Reform 2016-2021.
 ACON will lead a number of initiatives including a research project on the prevalence of sexual assault in LGBTQ+ communities, development of a sexual assault educational toolkit, delivery of a domestic violence perpetrator behaviour change program and delivery of two support groups for victim-survivors of sexual assault.

 What difference will we make?